Amazon is super-sizing, as the company’s Chinese arm entered into the freight forwarding business.

 Why did Amazon make the move?
-We can only speculate, but it seems like a long-term, cost-cutting maneuver.
-The change will likely accelerate the buy-to-delivery pipeline, which is ideal for both Amazon and its users.
+We can only speculate; but, it seems like a long-term, cost-cutting maneuver.
+The change will likely accelerate the buy-to-delivery pipeline, which is ideal for both Amazon and third-party sellers.

 Some people worry, however, that an insular, Amazon-run, Sino-U.S. supply chain has the potential to pummel stateside FBA marketers and sellers.
 How?
 Since foreign shipping times would decrease, the number of Chinese manufacturers marketing directly to U.S. buyers would probably increase, competition would stiffen, margins would narrow – and profits would be harder fought.

 Are the concerns justified?
 It’s too early to tell.
 Right now, the freight forwarding registration is just another indicator that the private label selling and online marketing industries are on the rise.

 Get An FBA Lawyer On Your Side

 The FBA business can be lucrative; many FBA marketers make an excellent living; but beware: pitfalls abound.
 To avoid costly setbacks, consult with an Amazon private label lawyer.
 Attorney Aaron Kelly has been in the space for nearly a decade and understands the legal opportunities that may help your business flourish.